 ancient traditions, interfaith perspective, plain language

-My mission is to promote wider understanding and practice of meditation and contemplative spirituality — by presenting traditional teachings from the world religions, in nonsectarian settings, using plain language.
+A core part of my mission is to promote the the study and practice of meditation and contemplative spirituality — by presenting traditional teachings from the world religions, in nonsectarian settings, using plain language.

-I offer opportunities for group practice as well as one-to-one coaching and occasional retreats.
+I offer opportunities for group practice as well as one-to-one conversation and occasional retreats.

 Using plain language, broadly suited to diverse backgrounds, we study meditation in a continuing cycle: